Adil-khan-007/AJIO-clone-/README.md

 <h1>Clone of Ajio.com</h1>
 <h2>My First Project:</h2>
 Hello, My name is Adil khan.
 I am the student of Masai School.
 Currently I am in unit 4.
 This blog is all about my first project.
 We have worked in a team of 5 members.
-My team members are Adil khan, Basavraj, Prabhudeba, Hakeem.
+My team members are Priya, Basavraj, Prabhudeba, Hakeem.

 We have been assigned to clone AJIO- Website.